webpack/webpack.js.org/content/api/node.md

 ### End Watching

-The `watch` method returns an intance that exposes `.close(callback)` method.
+The `watch` method returns an instance that exposes `.close(callback)` method.
 Calling this method will end watching:

 ``` js
 watcher.close(() => {